yu-ming-chen/tp/docs/UserGuide.md

  Parameters | Requirement | Comments
  ------------ | ------------- | ------
-Index | ❗Required | Index of the budget to be opened
+Index | Required | Index of the budget to be opened

 ✏️ Example: